anvouk/anv/README.md

 # anv

-anv is a collection of one-header-only C libraries made by me.
+anv is a collection of one-header-only C99 libraries made by me.

 Needless to say, this collection has been heavily inspired by [stb](https://github.com/nothings/stb).
 Hope this small collection may be of help.